-Employees who are assigned to work any or all of these days will be given equal time off between the first of the year and June 30th.
+Employees who are assigned to work during the above period and are unable to use any portion of the provided bank of Winter Leave during the Winter Break will be permitted to use that time between the first of the year and June 30th.
 This time must be taken in full day increments (based on FTE and regular work schedule) and is subject to the same approval process as vacation time.